The top 8 various noodles in Vietnam to taste

 • Huyen Thu 2F Quang Trung, Hoan Kiem, Hanoi

-Bun Cha Hanoi is a very famous flavorful food that almost every visitor to this city wants to try.
+Bun Cha Hanoi is a famous, flavorful food that almost every visitor wants to try.

-This dish is also in the list of the top 10 tastiest street food in Vietnam and the world.
+This dish is also among the top 10 tastiest street foods in Vietnam and the world.
 You can find Bun cha in street eateries and large restaurants in the capital of Vietnam.

-The noodle dish is quite sophisticatedly processed, bringing the traditional culinary of the Hanoians.
+The noodle dish is quite sophisticatedly processed, bringing the traditional cuisine of the Hanoians.

-Although each restaurant has its own way to prepare it, in general still retains its original delicious taste.
+Although each restaurant has its own way of preparing it, it retains its original delicious taste.

 • Noodles are the main ingredient, cutting into small pieces for one bite.